Renault Trucks Logo

 These characteristics precisely reflect Renault Trucks’ concept, prioritizing high quality in its vans, trucks, and military vehicles.
 Since these vehicles are not small and delicate, the automaker uses a logo with a corresponding “brutal” version of a diamond.

-The rhombus appears very massive, consisting of wide trapezoid and parallelogram shapes.
+The rhombus appears very massive, composed of wide trapezoids and parallelograms.
 They are separated by dark outlines, creating a sense of depth.
 A silver gradient gives the image a three-dimensional look and mimics the texture of smooth metal, reflecting the brand’s connection to vehicles.

 The geometric sign is placed inside a large red rectangle.
 The empty center of the rhombus, also colored red, adds a visual light to the emblem.
-Red is associated with the energy, strength, and power of trucks capable of traveling long distances and carrying heavy loads.
-Additionally, the lower part of the diamond hints at the perfection of Renault Trucks’ products, as it clearly forms the letter “V” – a symbol of victory.
+Red is associated with the energy, strength, and power of trucks capable of long-distance travel and heavy-load hauling.
+Additionally, the lower part of the diamond hints at the perfection of Renault Trucks’ products, as it clearly forms the letter “V,” a symbol of victory.

 Designers wanted the brand name to fit entirely under the red rectangle, so they divided it into two lines and adjusted the letter spacing.
-The simple black inscription does not match the futuristic style of the logo.
-However, its elegant font with rectangular serifs still looks modern and dynamic, reflecting the progressive ideas of the French company.
+The simple black inscription does not match the logo’s futuristic style.
+However, its elegant font with rectangular serifs still looks modern and dynamic, reflecting the French company’s progressive ideas.

 2021 – today